TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 *   1
 *   2
+*   3

 Weekly Deals

-Save up to 55% off sale items through July 5 at 4am ET.
+Save up to 55% off sale items through July 12 at 4am ET.

 LENOVO SMALL BUSINESS

 Explore how Lenovo can be your small business partner.

-ThinkPad X1 Yoga 3rd Gen

-Now available.
-Customize yours.
+ThinkPad E480

+Customize your 14-in laptop.
+Available in Black or Silver.

 TAB 4 10" PLUS ADDS IT ALL